Matthew55661/MMCLab/README.md

 # MMCLab
-Multi-platform controll app for MMCLab written in React Native
+Multi-platform controll app for MMCLab written in React Native using JavaScript

 ## Android

 For Android installation, you can download prebuilt .apk or you can download whole package and build it yourself